mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### April
-* Adding the concept of "learning checklists" to web frameworks and Django pages to give readers some guidance for how to learn each topic.
+* Adding the concept of "learning checklists" to web frameworks, Django, CSS and JavaScript pages to give readers some guidance for how to learn each topic.
 Will expand these checklists out into other pages over the next couple of weeks.
 * Added an email sign up form to determine how many people are interested in a full book since I've had a lot of requests in person to write one.
 * Added new resources to the other web frameworks section.